Linear embeddings of $K_9$ are triple linked: Acknowledgements

 \section{Acknowledgements}

 We thank Lew Ludwig for suggesting this problem to us; Lukas Finschi for his help on retrieving the oriented matroid database and for maintaing an awesome website on oriented matroids; and Sonoko Moriyama for sharing with us the oriented matroid database we needed.
-We are also grateful to the faculty of the mathematics department at Occidental College for offering to run our program on their computers.
+We are also grateful to the faculty of the mathematics department at Occidental College for offering to run our program on their computers, and to the referee who offered many helpful comments and suggestions.